1. Skip to navigation

 Map

 The map above shows the 64 feasible offshore and near-shore sites identified in the Helimax Report on the Ontario side of The Great Lakes that could generate 35,000 MW using 5 MW turbines.
+More distant far-offshore wind sites should be considered first as they have the potential to be barely, if at all, visible and far away from avian feeding and stopover areas on mainland shorelines.

 Excellent offshore wind resources also exist in selected US Great Lakes States such as New York, Michigan and Wisconsin.